Thank you for reading our post, please rate this article at the end.

 What are rooftop tents?

 Rooftop tents are portable shelters that can be installed on your vehicle’s roof rack (or an aftermarket one), giving you a comfortable and safe sleeping place with a vantage-point view to boot.
-These tents initially gained traction among recreational campers and researchers who had to gruel it out in the Australian Outback and the African Savanah.
+These tents initially gained traction among recreational campers and researchers who had to rough it out in the Australian Outback and the African Savanah.
 It kept them elevated off the ground, negating the perils of on-ground camping.

 Here is a quick video to show you how these types of tents work.